sidiousvic/spotlight-for-github/README.md

 # Spotlight for GitHub

-A small study of fetch, async/await and ES6 classes using a custom bootstrap-based retro theme. 🔦
+A GitHub profile lookup app. 🔦

+@sidiousvic